|Position:||Associate Head Coach|

 Prior to coaching at Adirondack, Jackson spent two seasons as an assistant coach for the American Hockey League’s Manchester Monarchs.
 The Monarchs posted 102- and 109-point seasons during Jackson’s two seasons there.

-During Jackson's UND playing career, he scored 103 points (59 goals, 44 assists) in 150 career games and served as an alternate captain as a senior.
+A native of Castlegar, British Columbia, Jackson played for North Dakota from 1988-92 and registered 103 points (59 goals, 44 assists) in 150 career games, while serving as an alternate captain as a senior.
 He was drafted in the third round (44th overall) by Vancouver in the 1988 NHL Entry Draft.

-After finishing his UND career, Jackson went on to an 11-year professional playing career in the AHL, that included stints in the NHL during four seasons.
-Jackson played in the NHL for the Vancouver Canucks, Buffalo Sabres and New York Islanders, recording 18 points (12 goals, six assists) in 45 career games.
+After finishing his collegiate playing career, Jackson went on to enjoy an 11-year professional playing career that included stints in the NHL with the Vancouver Canucks, Buffalo Sabres and New York Islanders.

-Jackson was a captain five times during his professional playing career and won community service awards in two separate cities (Syracuse, N.Y. and Hamilton, Ontario) and was honored with the Rochester Americans' Leadership and Dedication Award in 2000-01.
+Jackson was a captain five times during his professional playing career and won community service awards in two separate cities (Syracuse, N.Y. and Hamilton, Ontario).
+He was also honored with the Rochester Americans’ (AHL) Leadership and Dedication Award in 2000-01.

 Jackson graduated from UND in 1992 with a bachelor’s degree in business administration.
 He was a WCHA All-Academic selection in 1989-90 and in 1988-89 was honored with UND’s Tom Hoghaug Memorial Scholarship, which is given annually to a freshman hockey player who has demonstrated initiative, character and a sense of responsibility.